Vyral/base-template/_posts/2023-11-30-2024-forecast-how-today-s-housing-trends-shape-tomorrow-s-market.md

   - Real Estate
   - Market Update
   - Home Buyer Tips
-excerpt: We have the data to explain why this market has so "weird" lately.
+excerpt: We have the data to explain why this market has been so "weird" lately.
 enclosure:
 pullquote: Supply is struggling to keep pace with demand.
 enclosure_type: video/mp4